hela-cytoswap/swap-router-contracts/bug-bounty.md

 ## Assumptions

-Uniswap V3 was developed with the following assumptions, and thus any bug must also adhere to the following assumptions to be eligible for the bug bounty:
+Cytoswap V3 was developed with the following assumptions, and thus any bug must also adhere to the following assumptions to be eligible for the bug bounty:

 - The total supply of any token does not exceed 2<sup>128</sup> - 1, i.e. `type(uint128).max`.